idanariav/personal-website-docusaurus/docs/books/master-of-change-book.md

 #### Cultivate a Fluid Sense of Self

-A flexible, strong identity is a [complex](/notes/diversity.md).
+A flexible, strong identity is a [complex](/notes/diversity.md) one.
 When we focus too much on just one thing, when we tie our identity to a single pursuit, anxiety and stress follows.
 We become dependent on the one thing, and if it fails then so do we.
 That's why we should [multitrack](/notes/multitrack.md), to nurture several aspects of our identity simultaneously.
-For example being a good friend, playing a sport, have hobbies, etc. [Diversity](/notes/diversity.md)
+For example being a good friend, playing a sport, have hobbies, etc.

 In addition to maintaining the richness of our inner identity [A person is a community](/notes/a-person-is-a-community.md), so must we nourish our external one.
 We are forever influenced by the [context](/notes/context.md) of our surroundings.
 We are defined [interpersonal identity](/notes/interpersonal-identity.md) and think [extended mind](/notes/extended-mind.md) with others.
 By connecting, listening and being influenced by the world around us, we open ourselves for great development of character which would strengthen our resilience and flexibility.